Are men superior to women in Islam?

 Who is wearing the trousers

 In some scenarios women might be more entitled to lead than him.
 As long as the couple are happy with this that is fine.
 That is up to them.
 This is not a legal issue.
-If the man is not capable or interested in it, then its fine for the woman to wear the trousers.
+If the man is not capable or interested in it, then its fine for the woman to lead.

 It may be that the wife takes the decisions in a family, and the husband is happy for her to take that role.
 Is he sinful for letting her?
 No. Alternatively, if they disagree and he takes a decision without his wife’s consent, would she still have to follow?
 Yes.
 For instance if he wants to go to Spain and she wants to go to Egypt.
 Otherwise, they will be going in endless circles.